filipesilva/fdb/talks/2024-05-london-clojurians.iapresenter/text.md

 FileDB is made to run in many different machines, each with their own set of files, syncing fully or partially, running code on their own process.

 You can even have machines that don't run FileDB, but because they sync with one that does, you can run queries and code remotely through file sync!
+I do this with my phone, where I write query and repl files in a note taking app, it syncs via iCloud to my laptop that's running FileDB, and then I get the result out files synced back.

 When I started using my data this way I wanted to do other things I thought were cool, like having a live system, reactive triggers, and easy http handlers.